Si3pacz/ROS-Slackware/Readme.md

-##Possible Errors
+#Possible Errors

 ###Error installing dependencies via rosdep

-If you get an error while installing Slackware using rosdep it is very likely because the pacakges take a lot of time to build.
+If you get an error while installing Slackware using rosdep it is very likely because the packages take a lot of time to build.
 Meanwhile the cache has updated and no longer will execute sudo commands without a password.
 In this case just execute again